signalfx/otelworkshop/docs/apm/host/python.md

 The `run-server.sh` and `run-client.sh` scripts set up the environment variables for OpenTelemetry and invoke the Python auto instrumentation:

-`splk-py-trace` is the auto instrumenting function that runs Python3 with the instrumentation that automatically emits spans from the Python app.
+`spluk-py-trace` is the auto instrumenting function that runs Python3 with the instrumentation that automatically emits spans from the Python app.
 No code changes are necessary.
-Splunk Observability Cloud has a `Getting Data In` Wizard to guide through instrumentation setup.
+Splunk Observability Cloud has a `Data Setup` Wizard to guide through instrumentation setup.

 OpenTelemetry repo for Python is [here](https://github.com/signalfx/splunk-otel-python).